Outside (2024 film)

-Outside is a 2024 Philippine post-apocalyptic drama horror film written and directed by Carlo Ledesma.
+Outside is a 2024 Philippine post-apocalyptic horror drama film written and directed by Carlo Ledesma.
 It stars Sid Lucero, Beauty Gonzalez, Marco Masa, and Aiden Tyler Patdu.
 The film tells the story of a family trying to outrun a zombie outbreak by returning to the father's childhood farmhouse.

 Plot

 The Abel family—Francis, his wife Iris, and their sons Joshua and Lucas—flee a zombie outbreak in the city to Francis' parents' mansion on a sugarcane plantation.
 There, Francis finds his father and a servant dead by suicide after being infected and his mother reanimated as a zombie.
 After killing her, Francis and his family settle in the house.
 Francis suffers nightmares of his father's abuse in the basement as a child.
 His marriage is also strained after learning that Iris was unfaithful and that his elder brother, Diego, is Joshua's biological father.

 Days later, Iris convinces Francis to search for a safer refuge, but they are forced to turn back and abandon their van at a zombie-infested bridge.
 Francis later leaves to retrieve the van but returns instead with fuel for the mansion's generator.
 Joshua learns of a safe zone over the radio and tries to convince his father to investigate, but Francis dismisses him and teaches him how to shoot a gun.
 The gunfire attracts a horde of zombies, trapping the family inside until Diego arrives and lures them away with his vehicle.
 The next day, Diego offers to accompany them to the safe zone, but Francis, resentful of his brother's favored status in their family and affair with Iris, rejects his help and forces him to leave at gunpoint.
 Diego leaves behind a map to the safe zone in case Francis changes his mind.